Many of these homes already have a water softener. So, why do they still have issues with iron?

 Why Your Water Softener isn’t Solving Your Iron Problem

 It only takes a miniscule amount of iron in water to cause staining, as little as 0.3 parts per million (ppm).
-To put that into perspective, 1 ppm is equivalent to a milligram of iron (about one grain of sand) dissolved in a liter of water.
+To put that into perspective, 1 ppm iron in water is equivalent to a milligram of iron (about one grain of sand) dissolved in a liter of water.

 Water softeners can and do remove small amounts of iron.
 Yet, a standard softener is not specifically designed to treat high levels of iron in your water.